libratbag/libratbag/DBusInterface.md

 #### `ColorDepth`
 - type: `u`, read-only, constant

-The color depth of this LED as one of the constants in libratbag.h
+The color depth of this LED as one of the constants in libratbag-enums.h

 #### `EffectRate`
 - type: `u`, read-write, mutable